FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models

 \section{Abstract}

-Training deep learning (DL) models has become a norm.
+Training deep learning (DL) models in the cloud has become a norm.
 With the emergence of serverless computing and its benefits of true pay-as-you-go pricing and scalability, systems researchers have recently started to provide support for serverless-based training.
-However, the ability to train deep learning models on serverless platforms is hindered by the inherent limitations of today's serverless infrastructure and the explosive requirement on memory and bandwidth.
-For example, existing AWS serverless functions have up to 10GB memory and 70MB/s bandwidth while training an AmoebaNet-D model with batch size 64 can require 45GB memory and transfer 900MB data per iteration.
-The appalling resource mismatch between serverless functions and DL models has stalled the progress on serverless-based training.

-In this paper, we present \FP, the first pipelined serverless framework that enables fast and low-cost training of DL models. \FP is designed with the key insight that model partitioning can be leveraged to bridge both memory and bandwidth gaps between the capacity of serverless functions and the requirement of DL training.
-Conceptually simple, we have to answer a number of design questions including how to partition the model, how to configure each serverless function, and how to exploit each function's uplink/downlink bandwidth.
-We co-optimize model partition and resource allocation with a Mixed-Integer Quadratic Programming formulation and redesign storage-based communication for efficient bandwidth usage.
-We implement \FP on AWS and AliCloud and show that it achieves up to 77\% cost savings and 2.2X speedup comparing to state-of-the-art serverless-based frameworks.
+However, the ability to train DL models on serverless platforms is hindered by the resource limitations of today's serverless infrastructure and DL models' explosive requirement for memory and bandwidth.
+This paper describes \FP, a novel pipelined training framework specifically designed for serverless platforms that enable fast and low-cost training of DL models. \FP is designed with the key insight that model partitioning can be leveraged to bridge both memory and bandwidth gaps between the capacity of serverless functions and the requirement of DL training.
+Conceptually simple, we have to answer several design questions, including how to partition the model, configure each serverless function, and exploit each function's uplink/downlink bandwidth.
+In particular, we tailor a micro-batch scheduling policy for the serverless environment, which serves as the basis for the subsequent optimization.
+Our Mixed-Integer Quadratic Programming formulation automatically and simultaneously configures serverless resources and partitions models to fit within the resource constraints.
+Lastly, we improve the bandwidth efficiency of storage-based synchronization with a novel pipelined scatter-reduce algorithm.
+We implement \FP on two popular cloud serverless platforms and show that it achieves 7\%-77\% cost savings and 1.3X-2.2X speedup compared to state-of-the-art serverless-based frameworks.